abrahamalex13/website-aa-analytics/content/authors/admin/_index.md

 available online.

-As I've learned about statistical methods in the office, I've also studied them through Texas A&M.
+As I've learned about statistical methods in the office, I also studied them through Texas A&M.
 I previously studied economics at Purdue.